itsswatii/itsswatii/README.md

 🎓 Dual-degree candidate (MBA & MS in MIS) at Iowa State University with over 4 years of experience driving data-informed strategies across analytics, business operations, and marketing.
 My passion lies at the intersection of data science, product strategy, and business impact, where I turn raw data into actionable insights and meaningful outcomes.

-📊 At Accenture, I gained hands-on experience in business operations and data analysis, sharpening my skills in stakeholder communication, dashboarding, and cross-functional collaboration.
+📊 At Accenture (client:google), I gained hands-on experience in business operations and data analysis, sharpening my skills in stakeholder communication, dashboarding, and cross-functional collaboration.
 In my recent role as a Data Science for Public Good fellow, I led a team of undergraduates to tackle real-world community issues using tools like Python, Tableau, and GitHub.

 🧠 I thrive in fast-paced environments where I can lead initiatives, mentor teams, and dive deep into data storytelling.
 Whether it's managing projects, guiding policy initiatives as a student senate leader, or leading wellness classes as a certified yoga instructor, I bring empathy, structure, and strategy to everything I do.